jie-meng/jie-meng.github.io/_posts/2021-01-22-use-macvim-in-unity3d.md

 Use command `./build.sh` to compile omnisharp-roslyn server (omnisharp-roslyn will be compiled with local environment mono)

-## nvim settings
+## .vimrc settings

-Create `~/.config/nvim/omnisharp.config.vim`
+Add `Plug 'prabirshrestha/asyncomplete.vim'` and `Plug 'OmniSharp/omnisharp-vim'` in .vimrc and do :PlugInstall

-Copy the following script to omnisharp.config.vim.
+Copy the following script to .vimrc

 Don't forget to change the value of `let g:OmniSharp_server_path = ''` to the absolute path of OmniSharp.exe which built just now.